umams2002/buzzline-01-uma/README.md

 Once the tools are installed, copy/fork this project into your GitHub account and create your own version of this project to run and experiment with.
+Name it **buzzline-01-yourname** where yourname is something unique to you.
 Follow the instructions in [FORK-THIS-REPO.md](docs/FORK-THIS-REPO.md).

 ## Task 3.
 Manage Local Project Virtual Environment